310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Tomoya %}
-Yeah, and it was also *extremely* exhausting because of all the trouble you put me through….
-You always just remember the good parts, don’t you…
+Yeah, and it was also *extremely* exhausting 'cause of all the trouble you put me through… You always just remember the good parts, don’t you…
 {% endbubble %}

 {% bubble Mitsuru %}